-Keegan, a rambunctious kid with dreams of motorcross races and Hollywood stunts, is struck and killed by his drunk, abusive father.
-After a fellow spirit reveals that the souls of the dead can temporarily inhabit new bodies, she introduces him to Rory, a boy who’s being bullied for being gay.
+Keegan, a rambunctious kid with dreams of motocross races and Hollywood stunts, finds a new purpose after an accidental tragedy claims his life on earth.
+After a fellow spirit reveals that the souls of the dead can “body surf”, she introduces him to Rory, a boy who’s being bullied for being gay.

-Keegan is happy to have a new body to play in.
-Initially, the comically mismatched pair fight over who controls what side of the body and who gets to pick what they do.
+Keegan is happy to have a new body to play in, but his shocked host is not so sure.
+Whether it be stepping left or jumping right, the comically mismatched pair don’t agree on much, but find laughter as they learn to work as one.
 But then they run into Rory’s bully, and Keegan initiates a fight.
 Rory’s going to have to learn to stand up for himself—fast.

 Director: Henrik A. Meyer